Article - State Government

 (2) A regulation adopted by the Secretary of State may supersede a requirement of this section if the regulation references this section and specifies the requirement to be superseded.

-(b) Identity proofing and credential analysis shall be performed by a reputable third party who has provided evidence to the notary public of the ability to satisfy the requirements of this section.
+(b) When necessary under § 18–214(a)(1)(iii) of this subtitle, identity proofing and credential analysis shall be performed by a reputable third party who has provided evidence to the notary public of the ability to satisfy the requirements of this section.

-(c) Identity proofing shall be performed through a dynamic knowledge–based authentication that meets the following requirements:
+(c) When necessary under § 18–214(a)(1)(iii) of this subtitle, identity proofing shall be performed through a dynamic knowledge–based authentication that meets the following requirements:

 (1) each remotely located individual must answer a quiz consisting of a minimum of five questions related to the individual’s personal history or identity, formulated from public or private data sources;